 Compensation Element Purpose Features Base salary To attract and retain highly skilled executives.
 Fixed component of pay to provide financial stability, based on responsibilities, experience, individual contributions and peer company data.
 Annual cash incentive program To promote and reward the achievement of key short-term strategic and business goals of the company as well as individual performance; to motivate and attract executives.
-Variable component of pay based on annual quantitative and qualitative annual company and individual goals.
+Variable component of pay based on annual quantitative and qualitative company and individual goals.
 Equity incentive compensation To encourage executives and other employees to focus on long-term company performance; to promote retention; to reward outstanding company and individual performance.
-Typically subject to multi-year vesting based on continued service and is primarily in the form of stock options and restricted stock units, the value of which depends on the performance of our common stock price, in order to align employee interests with those of our stockholders over the longer-term.
+Typically subject to multi-year vesting based on continued service and are primarily in the form of stock options and restricted stock units, the value of which depends on the performance of our common stock price, in order to align employee interests with those of our stockholders over the longer-term.

-In addition to our direct compensation elements, the following compensation program features are designed to align our executive team with stockholder interests and market best practices:
+In addition to our direct compensation elements, the following features of our compensation program are designed to align our executive team with stockholder interests and with market best practices:

-What We Do

-- ✓ Maintain an industry-specific peer group for benchmarking pay - ✓ Target pay based on market norms - ✓ Deliver executive compensation primarily through performance-based pay - ✓ Set challenging short- and long-term incentive award goals - ✓ Offer market-competitive benefits for executives that are consistent with the rest of our employees - ✓ Consult with an independent advisor on compensation levels and practices
+What We Do What We Don't Do ✓ Maintain an industry-specific peer group for benchmarking pay × Allow hedging or pledging of equity ✓ Target pay based on market norms × Re-price stock options ✓ Deliver executive compensation primarily through performance- based pay × Provide excessive perquisites × Provide supplemental executive retirement plans ✓ Have a clawback policy covering cash and equity incentive compensation paid to our Chief Executive Officer and other executive officers × Provide tax gross-up payments for any change-of-control payments ✓ Set challenging short- and long-term incentive award goals ✓ Offer market-competitive benefits for executives that are consistent with the rest of our employees ✓ Stock ownership guidelines applicable to our senior executive officers and non-employee directors ✓ Consult with an independent compensation advisor on compensation levels and practices